Conference Program

 An interactive discussion of the most common quality requirements for duplex materials and welding.
 Quality and cost go hand in hand, but are standards always critical, or should they sometimes be re-evaluated to simplify technical specifications?

-The session will start with a short presentation by Nitin Bajpai, Fluor
+The session will start with a short presentation by Nitin Bajpai from Fluor.

 Topics covered will include: